International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Fees and Costs:

-• Judicial fees range from 25,000 to 50,000 LBP.
+• Judicial fees typically range from 25,000 to 50,000 Lebanese Pounds (LBP).

 • Additional stamp duties and legal contributions amount to approximately 1% of the recovered amount.